tete1030/openwrt-fastbuild-actions/README.md

 There are three builders:

 - When doing first-time building or rebuilding, the `build-inc` mode setups "base builder" and builds OpenWrt freshly.
 It produces a firmware and a "base builder".
 The builder is named as `t/o:latest` and stored in Docker Hub.
 It is further linked to `t/o:latest-inc`, which is an incremental build used for future use.
 - For every push, the `build-inc` mode setups "incremental builder `t/o:latest-inc`" based on its own previous "incremental builder `t/o:latest-inc`" (same name).
-It also builds a new firmware.
+This mode builds a new firmware and packages.
 Finally it saves back the new builder to Docker Hub, overwriting the old one.
 - For every push, the `build-package` mode setups "incremental builder `t/o:latest-package`" based on its own previous "incremental builder `t/o:latest-package`" (same name).
 If the previous one does not exist, it uses the base builder.
-This mode also builds packages (*.ipkg).
+This mode only builds packages (*.ipkg), no firmware is built.
 Finally it saves back the new builder to Docker Hub, overwriting the old one.

 ### Success building job examples